-It should be noted:

-– That for Tables 1 and 2 from Recommendation ITU-R RA.769-2, there is a note indicating that for transmitters in the GSO, it is desirable that the levels need to be adjusted by −15 dB, as explained in section 2.1.
-Indeed Section 2.1 states that A value of 5° should therefore be regarded as the requirement for minimum angular spacing between the main beam of a radio astronomy antenna and the GSO.
-This 5° angular discrimination would correspond to around −15 dB gain discrimination of the radio telescope antenna using the pattern from Recommendation ITU-R SA.509.

-– Pfd thresholds from Table 1 of Resolution 739 (Rev.WRC-19) (applicable to GSO) were based on pfd thresholds from Recommendation ITU-R RA.769 Tables without any mention of such note related to GSO.

-Based on these two observations, it could be wise to consider this issue for the four bands under A.I 1.18 resolves 2 in the case of GSO satellites systems.

 3 Satellite system characteristics

 {Editor’s note: Reply liaison statement (LS) received from WP 4C.
 Waiting RLS from WP 4A.
 This section will require an update upon receiving a response from WP 4A.}

 Tables 1 and 2 of Annex in this document summarize system characteristics that could be used in compatibility studies within the context of WRC-27 agenda item 1.18.
 Additionally, systems listed in the Master International Frequency Register (MIFR) with frequency assignments in the 71-76 GHz and 81-86 GHz bands could also be used for compatibility studies.